 - 1. Have prerequisite skills for the lesson been determined? - 2.
 Is the purpose of the lesson clear to the teacher and student? - 3.
-Are methods appropriate to the lesson? - 4.
+Are the methods appropriate for the lesson? - 4.
 Are students given an opportunity to share in planning when appropriate? - 5.
 Is there continuity? - 6.
 Can the teacher deviate from the plan without losing continuity? - 7.
 Does the teacher summarize or conclude the lesson appropriately?